belcurv/dice-roll/README.md

 **Why does this create a bell curve?**

-Given two size-sided dice, the sums of any roll have an expected likelihood.
+Given two normal six-sided dice, the sum of any roll has an expected likelihood.
 For example:

 1. There is exactly 1 way to sum to 2 (D1=1 & D2=1)
 2. There are 2 ways to sum to 3 (D1=1 & D2=2, or D1=2 & D2=1)